This course is studied in conjunction with AHIS4170. AHIS4160 and AHIS4170 comprise the thesis component of Honours.

 (iv) presenting a seminar to the Discipline Seminar Programme.

-2. Capacity to compile a bibliography relevant to a chosen field of study
+2. Compile a bibliography relevant to a chosen field of study

-3. Capacity to choose a problem or series of inter-related problems from the selected field of study.
+3. Choose a problem or series of inter-related problems from the selected field of study.

-4. Capacity to produce a critical review of the literature seminal to the problem/s.
+4. Produce a critical review of the literature seminal to the problem/s.

-5. Capacity to explain the problem/s and related literature to others in both written and oral form.
+5. Explain the problem/s and related literature to others in both written and oral form.

 Students will compile a bibliography relevant to the field of study by the end of Week Two.